-Students are expected to complete their PhD (by Published Work) within 12 months of the start date.
+Students are expected to complete their PhD or MD (by Published Work) within 12 months of the start date.
 Continuation beyond this time is subject to approval and will be subject to a maximum additional period of one year.
 Students who do not submit within these timescales will be recorded as failing for the registered award.

-A candidate for PhD (by Published Work) will be required to submit:
+A candidate for PhD or MD (by Published Work) will be required to submit:

 - (i) A copy of the selection of published material for each of the examiners.
-These published works may take the form of books, contributions to journals, chapters in edited journals, (peer-reviewed conference papers and other reports may also be submitted); - (ii) A Synoptic Commentary of approximately 10,000 words; - (iii) A complete list of all publications by the candidate; - (iv) A declaration that the submitted published work, either in whole or in part, has not been submitted either in published or unpublished form for another award; - (v) Where the work submitted includes work conducted in collaboration with others, a student will need to provide a written statement signed by all collaborating parties indicating the extent of the candidate's contribution to the work.
+These published works may take the form of books, contributions to journals, chapters in edited journals, (peer-reviewed conference papers and other reports may also be submitted); - (ii) A Synoptic Commentary of approximately 10,000 words; - (iii) A complete list of all publications by the candidate; - (iv) A declaration that the submitted published work, either in whole or in part, has not been submitted either in published or unpublished form for another award; - (v) Where the work submitted includes work conducted in collaboration with others, a student will need to provide a written statement signed by all collaborating parties indicating the extent of the candidate's contribution to the work. - (vi) The submission will only be eligible for examination when all the elements required have been lodged with the RSR.